 Expectations for Participation

-What is the time commitment and required workload for participation in a BSC?
+What are the time commitment and required workload for participation in a BSC?

 The time commitment for participation varies greatly by individual participant.
 Key activities include roughly two one-hour conference calls per month for all participants; attendance at the Certificate Program and Learning Sessions for all Core Team members; testing changes in practice continuously throughout the project; and collecting and sharing data on a monthly basis for each team.
 Additionally, participants are invited to use a collaborative website to share successes and learn from other participating teams.
 Before the Certificate Program and each Learning Session, there will be specific “pre-work” assignments to help teams identify shared priorities and prepare for the meeting.